 Muscat orchards – they resonate inside like echoes of a guitar string heard from a deep alcove, but nothing particular comes to mind.
-I am trying to shift focus from one object to another, but memory is drifting somewhere far, as if lost in endless labyrinths.
+I am trying to shift focus from one object to another, but my nomad memory is lost in endless labyrinths.
 You took my memories away from me, didn’t you?

 Wait, mortal.
 Wait five more minutes, and you will know the answer, I hear in my brain.
 He is talking to me now.
-I can tell he is tired from the long walk.
-But what is pain and tiredness when you’re crossing the finish line?
-Come, old man.
-Let me tell you the story of how I’ve been running away from you all my life.
-Come, Quietus Est.
+I can see how the long uphill walk is wearing him out.
+But what are pain and tiredness when you’re crossing the finish line?

 He came too close to me in my hotel room on the second day after my long night in Borges’ quarters.
-The fool in me still thought that I could escape.
-Disappear.
-Move out of my Manchester Square studio flat and move somewhere else.
-Or check into a hotel.
-I did just that.
+The fool in me still thought that escaping from him would be as easy as moving into a new flat.
+Or checking into a hotel.
+So I did just that.
 It was some shabby hotel minutes from my work where I decided to spend a few nights just to think things through.

 That evening, and I remember every minute of it, was my first face to face encounter with him.
 My room, B6, was on the basement level.
 As I stumbled through the dark hotel corridor, trying to find the key to my room, I felt his presence, but my ignorant foolishness dismissed all mental warnings and turned the keys.
-As the door hinge squeaked, I took my first step into the darkness.
-Street level window was casting two thick yellow streaks of light on the carpet.
+As the door hinge squeaked, I took my first step into the hotel room.
+A street-level window was casting two thick yellow streaks of light on the floor carpet.
 I smelled dust and spider webs.

-I do not recall how I opened the door.
-Cannot recall how I ran.
-Or where.
-Or how fast.
-The corridor of the basement flashed like random shots of a silent movie.
+The stretched corridor of the hotel basement flashed like random shots of a silent movie.
+Run!
 B5.
 B2.
 B1.
+Run!
 Staircase.
-Up.
-Exit.
+Up!
+Exit!
+Run!

-I ran.
-I ran.
-Until my legs gave in.
-I fell down somewhere in the outskirts of the town, passing out in some strange alley until sunup.
+I ran until my legs gave in.
+I fell down somewhere in the outskirts of the town, passing out in an alley amidst rubbish until sunup.

 My madness has begun.

-Sometimes I would go for months without seeing him, other times I’d see him every day, waiting on the opposite corner of the street, sitting in the next car over on the subway, or angrily peeking through shutters of windows in the house across.
+on the opposite side of the street, in the next car over on the subway, or madly prying through shutters of windows in the house across.

 I had questions.
 Far more than I had anticipated.
 But Senor Borges was already on the other side of the globe.
-Elusive and evasive.
 I wrote him letters.
 He never replied.
 I tried calling hotels where he stayed.
-In vain.
+Unavailable.

-I was somewhere in Eastern Europe, I think when I bought the book.
+I was somewhere in Eastern Europe when I bought the book.
 Immediately I began my scrupulous study.
 Letter by letter, page by page, analyzing every space and every punctuation sign.

 And that’s when I found it.
 The answer.

-Obvious as daylight.
 The answer was the story itself.
 The story that did not require much study or decryption.
 All I had to do was read it.
-I knew I had to come face to face with him like Borges did, but not before having to go through the life of a fugitive exile.
+I knew I had to come face to face with Quietus Est like Borges did, but not before having to go through the life of an exile.
 That’s what Borges had intended me to do.
 Such was his final and only message to me embodied within his last story.
-Story written for public, but intended for my eyes only.
+A story written for the public, but intended for my eyes only.

 The story was that the protagonist receives memories of Shakespeare.
 Memories that overwhelm him, overpowering his own.
 He forgets modern day cars and engines, instead remembering faces and names from some distant past, memories he has never known.
 Memories that belonged to another man.